Solar Best Practices for Under-Resourced Communities:

 A Comparative Landscape Analysis

-With funding from the Nathan Cummings Foundation, the Clean Energy States Alliance is working with Alabama A&M University, the Partnership for Southern Equity/Advancing Equity and Opportunity, the University of Michigan School for Environment & Sustainability, and Woodline Solutions to research, write, and disseminate a report on the solar landscape in under-resourced communities.
+With funding from the Nathan Cummings Foundation, the Clean Energy States Alliance is working with Alabama A&M University, the Partnership for Southern Equity/Advancing Equity and Opportunity, and the University of Michigan School for Environment & Sustainability to research, write, and disseminate a report on the solar landscape in under-resourced communities.
 A communications firm will be engaged to maximize visibility and dissemination of the report’s key findings.
 Short bios of the project team are listed below.

 The report will aim to identify the most useful strategies for advancing solar photovoltaic (PV) technologies in ways that benefit under-resourced communities.
 The need for a best practices scan surfaced at an early-2018 workshop of grantees and thought leaders co-convened by the Nathan Cummings Foundation and the Solutions Project on the topic of community-owned and community-determined solar.

 For solar to reach its full potential, access to PV by under-resourced communities needs to happen now.
 PV costs have fallen dramatically, making it cost-effective in many locations.
 It can save consumers money, and no one needs reduced energy costs more than low- and moderate-income (LMI) consumers.